ibm-cloud-docs/vpc/file_storage_vpc_adjustable_throughput.md

 ```
 {: pre}

 This example shows an increase of the bandwidth limit to 3,000 Mbps.
-(The preset bandwidth value of a 1000 GB file share is 400 Mbps.)

 ```sh
 ibmcloud is share-update my-file-share --bandwidth 2000